Wearing double hearing protection

 A common recommendation I have seen from Occupational Health Physicians has been ‘recommend wear double hearing protection’.
-What they are saying is that they recommend the person concerned wears two sets of hearing protection, usually a plug and a muff over the top, but to be honest, it is nonsense and usually has no link to the findings of the noise assessment.
+What they are saying is that they recommend the person concerned wears two sets of hearing protection, usually a plug and a muff over the top, but to be honest, it is mostly irrelevant and almost always has no link to the findings of the noise assessment.

 Is the noise too much for hearing protection?